Sterlin Harjo

-Sterlin Harjo (born November 14, 1979) is an American filmmaker from Oklahoma.
+Sterlin Harjo (born November 14, 1979) is a Native American director, producer and screenwriter from Oklahoma.
 He is a citizen of the Seminole Nation of Oklahoma and a Muscogee descendant.
 He has directed three feature films, two documentaries, as well as the FX comedy-drama series Reservation Dogs and The Lowdown, all of them set in his home state of Oklahoma and concerned primarily with Native American and Oklahoman people.

 Early life and education

-Harjo, a citizen of the Seminole Nation of Oklahoma who also has Muscogee heritage, was born and raised in Holdenville, Oklahoma.
-He attended the University of Oklahoma, where he studied art and film.
+Harjo, a citizen of the Seminole Nation of Oklahoma and a Muscogee descendant, was born and raised in Holdenville, Oklahoma.
+He studied art and film at the University of Oklahoma.

 Career

 In 2004, Harjo received a fellowship from the Sundance Institute.
 His short film Goodnight, Irene premiered at the 2005 Sundance Film Festival and received a special jury award at the Aspen Shortsfest.
 In 2006, he received a fellowship from the newly formed organization United States Artists.

-Harjo's first feature film, Four Sheets to the Wind, tells the story of a young Seminole man who travels from his small hometown to Tulsa to visit his sister after the death of their father.
+Harjo's first feature film, Four Sheets to the Wind (2007), tells the story of a young Seminole man who travels from his small hometown to Tulsa, Oklahoma, to visit his sister after the death of their father.
 The film premiered at the 2007 Sundance Film Festival, where it was nominated for the grand jury prize.
 Harjo was named best director at the 2007 American Indian Film Festival.
 The film's co-star Tamara Podemski won a Sundance special jury prize for her performance in the picture, and she was later nominated for best supporting actress at the 2007 Independent Spirit Awards.

 Harjo's second feature, Barking Water, premiered at the 2009 Sundance Film Festival.
-It portrays a road trip by a dying man and his former lover across Oklahoma to see his daughter and granddaughter in Wewoka, the capital of the Seminole Nation.
+It portrays a road trip by a dying man and his former lover across Oklahoma to see his daughter and granddaughter in Wewoka, Oklahoma, the capital of the Seminole Nation.
 It was named best drama film at the 2009 American Indian Film Festival.

-Harjo's first feature documentary, This May Be the Last Time, is based on the story of his grandfather, who disappeared in 1962 in the Seminole County town of Sasakwa.
-It explores the subject of Creek Nation hymns and their connection to Scottish folk, gospel, and rock music.
+Harjo's first feature documentary, This May Be the Last Time, is based on the story of his grandfather, who disappeared in 1962 in the Seminole County town of Sasakwa, Oklahoma.
+It explores the subject of Muscogee Nation hymns and their connection to Scottish folk, gospel, and rock music.
 The film premiered at the 2014 Sundance Film Festival, and its distribution rights were subsequently acquired by AMC/Sundance Channel Global for the Sundance Channel.

 Harjo's third feature film, Mekko, a thriller set in Tulsa, premiered at the Los Angeles Film Festival in June 2015.
 In 2020, Harjo finished his second feature-length documentary, Love and Fury, which revolves around contemporary Indigenous art and artists, including Micah P. Hinson, Bobby Wilson, Joy Harjo, Tommy Orange, and Black Belt Eagle Scout.
 It was released by Netflix in December 2021.